Exploiter21/OfCORS/README.md

 # OfCORS
-This is a python tool that specially written to test for CORS misconfigurations.
-In bug bounties we mostly deal with 100s or 1000s of domains to test and this tools is specially designed for that.
-This tool can test a single domain as well as multiple domains for CORS based misconfigurations.
+This tool is specially designed to test for CORS misconfigurations.
+In bug bounties, we typically deal with hundreds or thousands of domains to test, and this tool is well-suited for that task.
+It can test a single domain as well as multiple domains for CORS-based misconfigurations.

 ## Help
 Using this tool is very straight forward.
 There are only two options: